m-labs/artiq/doc/manual/building_developing.rst

     to see the list of suitable build targets directly.

 Any of these commands should produce a directory ``result`` which contains a file ``boot.bin``.
-As described in :ref:`writing-flash`, if your core device is currently accessible over the network, it can be flashed with ``artiq_coremgmt``.
+As described in :ref:`writing-flash`, if your core device is currently accessible over the network, it can be flashed with :mod:`~artiq.frontend.artiq_coremgmt`.
 If it is not connected to the network:

 1. Power off the board, extract the SD card and load ``boot.bin`` onto it manually.
 2. Insert the SD card back into the board.
 3. Ensure that the DIP switches (labeled BOOT MODE) are set correctly, to SD.
 4. Power the board back on.

 Optionally, the SD card may also be loaded at the same time with an additional file ``config.txt``, which can contain preset configuration values in the format ``key=value``, one per line.
-The keys are those used with ``artiq_coremgmt``.
+The keys are those used with :mod:`~artiq.frontend.artiq_coremgmt`.
 This allows e.g. presetting an IP address and any other configuration information.

 After a successful boot, the "FPGA DONE" light should be illuminated and the board should respond to ping when plugged into Ethernet.